Brody-Clark/docnsrt/CONTRIBUTING.md

 ## Branching Strategy

-This project uses a simple branching model to keep development organized and stable.
+This project uses a trunk-based development model:

 - **main**: The stable release branch.
-Only thoroughly tested code is merged here.
-- **dev**: The active development branch.
-All new features, bug fixes, and changes are merged into dev before being promoted to main.
+Feature/bugfix branches are based of main and merged directly back in after a PR.
-- **feature branches**: For new features, improvements, or bug fixes.
-These branches should be created from dev and merged back into dev via Pull Request.
+- **feature/bufix branches**: For new features, improvements, or bug fixes.
+These branches should be based on main and merged back into main via Pull Request.

 ### Creating a Feature Branch

-1. Make sure you are up to date with the dev branch:
+1. Make sure you are up to date with the main branch:

     ```bash
-    git checkout dev
+    git checkout main
-    git pull origin dev
+    git pull origin main
     ```

 2. Create your feature branch: